bairblog/bairblog.github.io/_posts/2017-08-02-minibatch-metropolis-hastings.md

 convergence.
 A more robust approach is to treat the inference problem for
 $\theta$ as a full-blown posterior inference, deriving a joint distribution
 $p(x,\theta)$ from the loss function, and computing the posterior $p(\theta|x)$.
-This is the Bayesian modeling approach, and specifically when applied to deep models.
+This is the Bayesian modeling approach, and specifically the Bayesian Neural Network approach when applied to deep models.
 This recent [tutorial by Zoubin Ghahramani][6] discusses some of the advantages of this approach.

 The model posterior $p(\theta|x)$ for most problems is intractable (no closed form).
 There are two methods in Machine Learning to work around intractable